captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 Well.
 ---
-There's a few ways.
+There’s a few ways.
 ---
-Either you're asking them for something
+Either you’re asking them for something
 ---
-or you're telling them something.
+or you’re telling them something.
 ---
 ## SHARON:
-Okay...
+Okay…
 ---
 ## ROBYN:
-Like, maybe you're telling them
+Like, maybe you’re telling them
 ---
 that something they value
 ---